 What Shelf-Stable Foods Can I Sell in Arizona?No restrictions

-Can I Sell Refrigerated Baked Goods in Arizona?No
+Can I Sell Refrigerated Baked Goods in Arizona?Yes

-Can I Sell Acidified or Pickled Foods in Arizona?No
+Can I Sell Acidified or Pickled Foods in Arizona?Yes

-Can I Sell Low-Acid Canned Goods in Arizona?No
+Can I Sell Low-Acid Canned Goods in Arizona?Yes

 Many states regulate “cottage food,” meaning food made in a home kitchen for sale.
-Cottage food producers in Arizona may sell homemade foods that do not require time or temperature control for safety.
-Examples include most baked goods, fruit jams and jellies, fruit pies, dry mixes, dry pasta, roasted nuts, honey, candies, roasted coffee beans and popcorn.
-Unapproved items include salsas, sauces, fermented and pickled foods, meat, fish, tamales, beverages, cheesecakes, pumpkin pies, sweet potato pies, pecan pies, syrups, cakes with custard fillings, and pet foods.
-The Arizona Department of Health Services provides a more complete list of approved and unapproved cottage foods…
+Arizona cottage food producers may sell nearly all types of homemade foods, including foods that require time or temperature control for safety.
+Examples include fruit jams and jellies, fruit pies, dry mixes, dry pasta, roasted nuts, honey, candies, roasted coffee beans, popcorn, salsas, sauces, fermented and pickled foods, meat, tamales, beverages, cheesecakes, pumpkin pies, sweet potato pies, pecan pies, syrups, cakes with custard fillings, and pet foods.
+Cottage food producers may not sell products containing alcohol, raw milk, fish, shellfish, and marijuana.
+The Arizona Department of Health Services provides a more complete list of approved and unapproved cottage foods

 Arizona cottage food venues